Intetra/flask-menus/README.md

-Menu app built with flask flask.
+Menu app built with flask.